AlanKrajina/JS-learn/README.md

 I would not advise you to write the above during interviews though.
 Just stick with the long but clear approach.
 For more wacky versions of FizzBuzz, check out the reference link below.

-### Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?

-Every script has access to the global scope, and if everyone uses the global namespace to define their variables, collisions will likely occur.
-Use the module pattern (IIFEs) to encapsulate your variables within a local namespace.

 ### Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?